Acquaintance rape: Reporting

 The circumstances of the rape and relationship between the victim and the perpetrator do not change the legal definition of rape.
 Although acquaintance rape is well-represented among rapes that are reported to authorities, surveys show that they are much more likely than stranger rapes to go unreported.
 One American study found that less than 2% of victims of acquaintance rape had reported their rape to the police, compared with 21% of those raped by a stranger.

 Cases involving acquaintances that are not reflected in crime statistics have been labeled hidden rape (Koss et al. 1988).
 For example, one national survey of college women showed that 29% of stranger rapes versus 3% of acquaintance rapes were reported to the police.
 The findings are similar among community women where 34% of stranger rapes and 13% of acquaintance rapes are reported (Kilpatrick et al. 2007).
 Among the reasons that acquaintance rapes may not be reported are that victims do not self-identify as rape victims.
 Not realizing or not choosing to view as rape an experience that involved force or alcohol/drug-facilitated penetration when unable to consent has been called unacknowledged rape.
 It is a well-accepted finding first reported in the late 1980s (Koss et al., 1988) repeated in the early 2000s (Fisher et al., 2003) and most recently replicated by Kilpatrick et al. 2007.
 Unacknowledged rape is more common in college students raped by acquaintances (23%) compared to strangers (55%).
 Among community women, those who acknowledge the incident as rape are more likely to report than those who do not (21% vs 6%).
 Women who had been drinking alcohol or using drugs at the time of the rape are less likely to report the experience to authorities (Kilpatrick et al. 2007; Fisher et al. 2003).
 Other reasons that rape victims who have been raped by a known perpetrator may be less likely to report are feelings of shame, self-blame for the rape, fear of not being believed, not wanting to stir up controversy in social or familial circles, and not wanting to get their acquaintance in trouble (Kilpatrick et al. 2007).
-These feelings are all encouraged by traditional rape myths that perpetuate the stereotype that acquaintance rapes are not “real” rapes (Estrich, 1987).
+These feelings are all encouraged by traditional misconceptions about rape that perpetuate the stereotype that acquaintance rapes are not “real” rapes (Estrich, 1987).